in

 Whole grains do not really contain high sodium content unless they are cooked in a way that includes processing or cooking them with salt.

-Although this is more of a lunch or dinner meal there is no harm in including this in your breakfast when you are looking to try something new yet healthy.
+Although this is more of a lunch or dinner meal, there is no harm in including this in your breakfast when you are looking to try something new yet healthy.

 • Fruit salad

-mix fruit salad
+mix fruit salad healthy snacks for diabetes

-mix fruit salad
+Mix fruit salad

-Every fruit offers a ton of various benefits and eating a fruit salad is equivalent to getting all of those benefits together.
-Fruits have little to no sodium so they are harmless.
+Every fruit offers a ton of various benefits, and eating a fruit salad is equivalent to getting all of those benefits together.
+Fruits have little to no sodium, so they are harmless.

 • Mixed vegetable salad

-Similarly, vegetables are also generally low in sodium which allows you to delve into this however you want.
+Similarly, vegetables are also generally low in sodium, which allows you to delve into this however you want.

 Tips for Controlling Sodium Intake